amirsojoodi/Manuals-and-Tutorials/Linux/GNUPlot/2023-05-10-Install-GNUPlot.md

+---
-# Install GNU Plot on Rhel from source
+title: 'Build and Install GNU Plot on RHEL'
+date: 2023-05-10
+permalink: /posts/Install-GNUPlot-on-RHEL
+tags:
+  - Linux
+  - GNUPlot
+---

 1. Obtain the source and checkout to the latest stable branch